Government blamed for Penang Mill closure

 The depletion of income of growers means a loss to the economy as a whole because every single cent paid and earned from the industry circulates in our local economy in the cane belts.

-The closure of the Mill and the fact that it will remain closed, the effects of STC Winston and flooding has broken their backs.
+The closure of the Mill and the fact that it will remain closed, the effects of STC (Severe Tropical Cyclone) Winston and flooding has broken their backs.

 I believe they are disenchanted and the last thing they needed is for us legislators to ignore their plight.
 We have seen that transfer of their crop to Rarawai has resulted in major losses.